Top 10 Iran Souvenirs

 Check the Carpet Design and Size

 To buy a handmade Persian carpet, you must pay attention to its size.
-A few centimeters of asymmetry and difference in the carpet’s dimensions in the upper and lower parts are normal.
+A few centimeters of asymmetry and differences in the carpet’s dimensions in the upper and lower parts are normal.
 But the difference in the size of more than 3 cm, especially in small rugs, is a defect of the carpet.

 Besides, make sure that the design shapes are not left unfinished.
 In other words, each line and design should have its natural shape and extension and not suddenly cut off or disappear in the middle of the design.